gabdi13/ub-refractor-challenge-repo/README.md

 # Code Refractor- Challenge
-This project was based on improvng the accesibility of a website to improve the experince for end users.
+This project was based on improving the accesibility of a website to improve the experince for end users.
 Web accessibility is an increasingly important consideration for businesses.
 It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
 Making a website accessible is also good for business for many reasons, one of them being that accessible sites are better positioned in search engines like Google.

-The code was refactored and a number of improveemnts were made some of which were:
+The code was refactored and a number of improvements were made some of which were:
 * Adding alt text to images
-* Ensuring semantic elements where used when possible
+* Ensuring semantic elements where used whenever possible
 * Ensuring all links were working
 * Adding a concise title element